memovo/memovo.github.io/README.md

 ## 🚀 Getting Started

 1. **Clone or download** this repository.
-2. Open `index.html` in any modern web browser.
+2. Open `welcome.html` in any modern web browser.
+3. Select your preferred language (Hindi, Gujarati, or Punjabi) from the dropdown.
-3. Start clicking (or tapping) the page to generate letters and begin practising!
+4. Click "Get Started" to begin practising!

 No additional setup or dependencies are needed.